Rolakamin/E-Commerce-Data-Analysis/README.md

 ORDER BY TotalQuantitySold DESC;
 ```

-2. Which products are frequently purchased together
+2. Which products are frequently purchased together?

 ```sql
 SELECT TOP 10